israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Runtime errors result in new Error objects being created and thrown.

+    This page documents the use of the Error object itself and its use as a constructor function.

 ## Classes

  JavaScript classes introduced in ECMAScript 2015 are primarily syntactical sugar over JavaScript's existing prototype-based inheritance.